INO Orchestra

 The orchestra has performed Berlioz's Beatrice & Benedict in a concert performance narrated by Fiona Shaw at the National Concert Hall, Dublin ("exquisite playing from the INO Orchestra’s clarinets and tremolo strings: as magical as it get" The Arts Desk).

-Members of the INO Orchestra are also engaged in INO’s diverse programme of education projects, recently performing in collaboration with Cork-based Hip Hop sensation Kabin Crew, which Hot Press described as “OUT OF THIS WORLD!”.
+Members of the INO Orchestra are also engaged in INO’s diverse programme of education projects, recently collaborating with Cork-based Hip Hop sensation Kabin Crew on the Sounds of the Northside project, winner of the Best Participatory Project in the 2025 YAM Awards.

-The orchestra can be heard on Irish National Opera’s recording of Puccini’s La bohème on Signum Classics.
+The orchestra can be heard on Signum Records, on Irish National Opera's recordings of Puccini's La bohème and Emma O’Halloran and Mark O’Halloran’s TRADE/ Mary Motorhead.

 “the orchestra must be a star (...) creating momentum; here, under conductor Sergio Alapont” - IRISH EXAMINER on La bohème (2023) ★★★★